SEND Information Report

 - SIDNEY – Specific Intervention for Dyslexia, Notably Early Years – for children identified through a screening programme carried out in the summer term of Yr R.

-- Language Link – An assessment tool and programme to support Speech and language in Early Years and KS1.
+- Language Link/NELI – An assessment tool and programme to support Speech and language in Early Years and KS1.

 - Precision teaching – daily targeted learning for maths or literacy.